Alethio36/mediastack/README.md

 # prereqs
 curl, nano, git, wireguard, docker, nordvpn, ssh, docker

-need to write a script to
+# script goals
 1) - [x] install docker (done)
 2) - [x] install nordvpn and wireguard (done)
 3) - [x] pull the wireguard key and place it into compose file (done)
 4) - [x] update docker images
 5) - [x] prune docker images
-6) - [] configure storage options for containers (this will need to interact with the compose file) and create said directories as well (wont know until needed for specifics)
+6) -  configure storage options for containers (this will need to interact with the compose file) and create said directories as well (wont know until needed for specifics)
 7) - [x] update host system (done)
 8) - [x] perform a ip and dns leak test on all containers (done)

-stretch goals
+# stretch goals
 1) - [] only install wanted apps
 2) - [] auto configure all the arr apps with eachother
 3) - [] setup dns, proxy, and ssl with the apps for lan acess